Cincinnati Music & Wellness Coalition

 • Barry Bittman MD

-• Brenda Morand, PharmD
+• Brenda Morand, ret PharmD

 • Bridgeway Pointe

-• Burundian Refugee Community
+• Burundian Community-Millvale

-• Catholic Charities Southwest Ohio
+• Catholic Charities of Southwestern Ohio

 • Cathy Shanahan MD